ethereum-lists/mETHadata/README.md

 # The assembled lists

 This repository has the tokens as single files.
 This makes it easier for contributors to add new tokens, for reviewers to get a good view on the change and also makes it easier to merge in tokens from other sources.
-Projects will most likely want to use the assembled lists. ~~~The CI server is already building them - so you can just [go to the commit-list](https://github.com/ethereum-lists/tokens/commits/master) and click on the green checkmark behind the last commit.
-There you see kontinuum/run - and the details link there brings to the assembled files on IPFS.~~~(TBD)
+Projects will most likely want to use the assembled lists.
+The CI server is already building them - so you can just [go to the commit-list](https://github.com/ethereum-lists/tokens/commits/master) and click on the green checkmark behind the last commit.
+There you see kontinuum/run - and the details link there brings to the assembled files on IPFS.

 # Usages